F4NT0/RESTTemplate/Docs/README.md

 # $$\boxed{\color{lightgreen}\mathbb{RESTTemplate \space ASP.NET \space API}}$$
 ---
-#### Welcome to the official documentation about the RESTTemplate ASP.NET REST API!
+##### Welcome to the official documentation about the RESTTemplate ASP.NET REST API!

-This is a simple API to learn how  to creatr
+This is a simple API to learn how  to create a REST API using the following technologies: